TimRouze/Expe_SPSP/README.md

 # Expe_SPSP
-Every experiments made for [SuperSampler's paper](link to biorxive) We will update this to provide the snakefile used for the experiments ASAP.
+Every experiments made for [SuperSampler's paper](link to biorxive) We will update this repository to provide the snakefile used for the experiments ASAP.
 In the meantime, here are the basic informations needed to reproduce our experiments:

 ## Tools used